Crisnm/Digital_Parenting/README.md

 # Downloadable Resources
 Practical resources to help parents navigate their own real-world scenarios.

-# Online Cyber ​​Safety for Parents
+# Cyber ​​Safety for Parents
 I created this free online course to provide strategies and techniques that can help you with your parenting challenges in the online world.
 We go through a series of step-by-step videos to support your efforts in raising a health, safe and smart kid.